wowmmichael/tyty/source/_posts/Command-line-tool-in-Rust.md

 After reading the 'Programming Rust' book, I am tempted to write a small command-line tool in Rust to improve my Rust-literacy.
 This feels to be a feasible task for a beginner like me.
 In the past, I have written a few tools in Python.
 It is hard to share them with others because they require Python environments with specific packages installed.
 In contrast, Rust builds a single executable that packages all the dependencies and doesn't bloat in size.
 This is a definite win.

-I chose the simplest one that just opens a URL in Chrome from the command line: `gitweb`.
-As the name suggests, this command will open the remote repository that is configured for the git project where the command is invoked.
-It's useful to submit a pull request in the browser right after a code push from the command line.
-This is how it looks like:
+I chose the simplest one, `gitweb`, which is a tool to open a URL in Chrome.
+As its name suggests, this command tries to open the webpage of the remote repository for the local git project.
+It's useful for navigating to the upstream project to submit pull requests.
+Here is a short video about what it does:

 {% video gitweb-demo.mp4 %}